Entry requirements to Hong Kong

 The negative test result should be in English or Chinese issued and signed by the laboratory that performed the test.
 The spelling of the name of the tested person must be the same as the spelling in the travel document/passport.
 For confirmation, you can fill in your personal information in this form and have the laboratory sign and stamp it.

 3. A documentary proof in English or Chinese to show that the laboratory or healthcare institution is ISO-15189 accredited or is recognised or approved by the relevant authority of the government of the place in which the laboratory or healthcare institution is located:

-4. A hotel reservation in English or Chinese for not less than 21 days from the day you arrive in Hong Kong should be provided.
-After the hotel quarantine, there would be additional “self-monitoring” and further testing requirements.
-Please refer to the details here.
+4. A hotel reservation in English or Chinese for 14 or seven nights (if you opt for early discharge) from the day you arrive in Hong Kong should be provided.

 The accommodation costs are to be paid by the traveller.
 The compulsory quarantine must be carried out at designated quarantine hotels in accordance with the directions under the Prevention and Control of Disease (Regulation of Cross-boundary Conveyances and Travellers) Regulation (Cap.
 599H).
 The Government will also arrange designated transportation for sending them to designated quarantine hotels, with a view to reducing their contact with the community and other guests.
 More detailed information is available here.

 5. All persons entering Hong Kong are also required to complete the Health & Quarantine Information Declaration form provided by the Department of Health online.

 ContactStephanie Pall, Head of Public Relations

 Tel: +49 (0)30 22 66 77 242 | Fax: +49 (0)30 22 66 77 288 | Email: email@example.com